leobudima/elogii-blog/content/what-is-delivery-management-software.md

 type = "post"

 +++
-# What is Delivery Management Software?
+## What is Delivery Management Software?

-**Delivery management software (DMS) is an end-to-end digital logistics tool used for planning, managing, optimizing, and executing delivery activities.
-It is also a centralized system of communication that lets everyone involved in the life cycle of a delivery connect via one platform.**
+**Delivery management software (DMS) is a digital logistics tool used for planning, managing, optimizing, and executing delivery activities.**

+It is also a centralized system of communication that lets everyone involved in the life cycle of a delivery connect via one platform.

 But what is the practical application?